tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 * In a one-to-many relationship, the data from one table can be repeated for items in another table.

-Ask students to think of another example of real-life one-to-many relationships.
+Ask students to think of other examples of real life, one-to-many relationships.

 * One possible example is a purchase order with an internet company.
 Each order has a unique identifying number.

-* A customer might be associated with multiple orders, but each order is associated with one and only one customer.
+* A customer might be associated with multiple orders, but each order is associated with one, and only one, customer.

 Discuss many-to-many relationships.